Hierarchical model reduction of nonlinear partial differential equations based on the adaptive empirical projection method and reduced basis techniques: Conclusions

 \section{Conclusions}

-To generalize the RB-HMR approach introduced in \cite{OS10} to nonlinear PDEs we expanded the nonlinear operator in an orthonormal (collateral) basis in the transverse direction.
+To generalize the RB-HMR approach, introduced in \cite{OS10}, to nonlinear PDEs we expanded the range of the nonlinear operator in an orthonormal (collateral) basis in the transverse direction.
 Both for the construction of the reduction space in the RB-HMR approach and the collateral basis space we used a highly nonlinear approximation.
 A manifold of parametrized lower dimensional operator evaluations has been generated by using the solutions of a parametrized dimensionally reduced problem and the corresponding parametrization.
-Solution and operator snapshot sets have been simultaneously generated with an adaptive training set extension, and by applying a POD the reduction and collateral basis space are constructed.
-In this way we included both in the construction of the manifold of operator evaluations and the selection of the collateral basis information on the evaluation of the nonlinear operator in the unknown full solution.
-The coefficients of the operator approximation have been computed with the newly introduced adaptive EPM, which is an adaptive integration algorithm based on the (G) EIM \cite{BMNP04,MaMu13}.
-While for the basis selection with the greedy algorithm and the POD several convergence results are already proved, to the best of our knowledge no result that could have been employed, has been proved until now for the approximation of the range of a nonlinear operator.
-This has been realized in this article by the introduction of the adaptive Empirical Projection Method and the proved rigorous a priori and a posteriori error bounds.
+Solution and operator snapshot sets have been simultaneously generated with an adaptive training set extension and the reduction and collateral basis space have been constructed by applying a POD.
+In this way, we included both in the construction of the manifold of operator evaluations and the selection of the collateral basis information on the evaluation of the nonlinear operator in the unknown full solution.
+The coefficients of the operator approximation have been computed with the newly introduced adaptive EPM, which is an adaptive integration algorithm based on the (G)EIM \cite{BMNP04,MaMu13}.
+While for the basis selection with the greedy algorithm and the POD several convergence results have already been proven, to the best of our knowledge no result that could have been employed has been proved until now for the approximation of the range of a nonlinear operator.
+This has been realized in this article by the introduction of the adaptive Empirical Projection Method and the proven rigorous a priori and a posteriori error bounds.
 We used these bounds to derive a rigorous a posteriori error estimator based on the Brezzi-Rappaz-Raviart theory, which is employed for the construction of the snapshot sets.
 Here, we extended the results on the effectivity of the error estimator in \cite{CaToUr09} from quadratically nonlinear PDEs to general nonlinear PDEs of type \eqref{nonlinear_pde}.
-We emphasize that the proposed procedures for estimating the constants within this a posteriori error bound may be improved. \\ The numerical experiments for the nonlinear diffusion equation show that the reference solution and the set of solution snapshots are approximated by the reduction space with the same approximation quality.
-Here, a quadrature formula of higher accuracy had to be employed for a test case with a non-smooth solution.
-The evaluation of the nonlinear operator in the reference solution and the set of operator snapshots are approximated by the collateral basis space with the same approximation accuracy for a problem with an analytic solution and a comparable quality for a problem with a non-smooth solution.
-Hence, we conclude that by employing the suggested ansatz for the generation of the solution manifold and the manifold of operator manifolds we are able to transfer the relevant features of the reference solution and the operator evaluation to the respective manifolds to a great extent.
-Furthermore, the numerical experiments demonstrate an exponential convergence behavior of the RB-HMR approach both for a problem with an analytical solution and a test case with a non-smooth solution also for small ellipticity constants.
-The applicability of the theoretical results including the bounds for the adaptive EPM is demonstrated, too.
-However, due to an unfavorable inf-sup constant the Brezzi-Rappaz-Raviart conditions seems to be very restrictive.
-Another consequence of the small inf-sup constant is the high effectivity of the a posteriori error estimator, which admits of improvements.
-Run-time experiments show a linear scaling of the RB-HMR approach in the number of degrees of freedom used for the computations in the dominant direction, while the respective finite element reference approximation scales quadratically.
-This demonstrates the computational efficiency of the proposed method also in the nonlinear setting.\\
+We note that some of the proposed procedures for estimating the constants within this a posteriori error bound may be improved.